oliversalzburg/plantdb/packages/documentation/docs/how-to/create-plantlog-spreadsheet.md

     -   **Note** - Your personal note.

-        If you're just recording a watering, there might not be anything to add, but, when you repot a plant, it might sense to record the state of the roots or if you've noticed anything weird in the soil.
-Keeping track through notes is one of the most important, and long-lasting, benefits of a PlantDB log.
+        If you're just recording a watering, there might not be anything to add, but, when you repot a plant, it might make sense to record the state of the roots or if you've noticed anything weird in the soil.
+Keeping track through notes is one of the most important aspects, and long-lasting benefits of a PlantDB log.

     -   **EC** - The electric conductivity.